Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-62380 affects mailgen, a Node.js package that generates responsive HTML e-mails for sending transactional mail.
-The vulnerability was discovered in versions through 2.0.31 and involves an HTML injection vulnerability in plaintext emails generated with the generatePlaintext method when user-generated content is supplied.
-The issue was discovered and reported by Edoardo Ottavianelli (@edoardottt) and has been fixed in version 2.0.32 (GitHub Advisory).
+Mailgen, a Node.js package for generating responsive HTML emails, contains an HTML injection vulnerability (CVE-2025-62380) in versions through 2.0.31.
+The vulnerability affects the generatePlaintext method when processing user-generated content.
+The issue was discovered and reported by Edoardo Ottavianelli (@edoardottt) and was disclosed on October 15, 2025 (GitHub Advisory).

-The vulnerability stems from a flaw in the plaintext generation code that attempts to strip HTML tags using a regular expression and then decodes HTML entities.
-The issue occurs because tags containing certain Unicode line separator characters are not matched and removed by the regular expression.
-These encoded tags are later decoded into valid HTML content, allowing unexpected HTML to remain in output intended to be plaintext.
-The vulnerability has been assigned a CVSS 4.0 score of 2.9 (LOW) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:N/VI:N/VA:N/SC:L/SI:L/SA:N/E:P and is classified as CWE-79 (Improper Neutralization of Input During Web Page Generation) (NVD).
+The vulnerability exists in the Mailgen.generatePlaintext function where the HTML sanitization process fails to properly handle Unicode-encoded characters within HTML tags.
+The function attempts to strip HTML tags using a regular expression (/<(.| )+?>/g) and then decodes HTML entities, but tags containing certain Unicode line separator characters bypass the sanitization.
+These encoded tags are later decoded into valid HTML content, allowing unexpected HTML to remain in output intended to be plaintext (GitHub Advisory, Miggo).

-The vulnerability has been fixed in version 2.0.32 of mailgen.
+The vulnerability has been fixed in version 2.0.32 of Mailgen.
 Users should upgrade to this version or later to address the security issue (GitHub Advisory).

 Source: This report was generated using AI